 2019 sees the 500th anniversary of the death of Italian Renaissance polymath, Leonardo da Vinci.
 An inventor, architect, sculptor, military engineer and architect, da Vinci studied science and art and left an incomparable legacy, including the Mona Lisa, the Salvator Mundi and the Vitruvian Man.
 Some of his greatest paintings and drawings can be seen at the Uffizi Gallery in Florence, Gallerie dell’Accademia in Venice and Vatican Museum in Rome.
 Da Vinci was born in a farmhouse in the small Tuscan town of Vinci, near Florence; the farmhouse can be visited, as well as the Museo Leonardiano, which hosts a collection detailing the artist’s scientific inventions.
 Art connoisseurs can indulge by staying in a nearby luxury villa or a private apartment in the centre of Florence.

 Creating memorable, tailor-made vacations to unique destinations around the world is what Red Savannah excels at.
-To discuss destination ideas, the best time to travel and budget, please contact our destination specialists or call them on +44 (0) 1242 787800.
+To discuss destination ideas, the best time to travel and budget, please call on +44 (0) 1242 787800.